ramunasd/MigrationBundle/README.md

 Extensions for database structure migrations
 --------------------------------------------
-Sometime you cannot use standard Doctrime methods for database structure modification.
+Sometime you cannot use standard Doctrine methods for database structure modification.
 For example `Schema::renameTable` does not work because it drops existing table and then creates a new table.
 To help you to manage such case and allow to add some useful functionality to any migration a extensions mechanism was designed.
 The following example shows how [RenameExtension][5] can be used:
 ``` php
 <?php